ITSM

 1. Discover and record your assets

 First things first: you need to find everything.
 Hardware, software, cloud services, and data assets.
 Everything should be accounted for.
-Whether you use auto-discovery tools or manual entry, the goal is the same: no asset should go unnoticed.
+Whether you use automatic IT asset discovery tools or manual entry, the goal is the same: no asset should go unnoticed.

 2. Capture and organize critical information